-There is still a problem: the message is not displayed when the user actually drags one of the frequencies, because the mouseover handler is not called when the mouse button is held down.
-For this, $$ msg must be added to the mousedrag handler.
+There is still a problem: the message is not displayed when the user actually drags the vertical line, because the mouseover handler is not called when the mouse button is held down.
+For this, msg must be added to the mousedrag handler.
 One way to do this is to declare the handler as